1. Generate environment files from your compose.yaml

 The environment setup integrates seamlessly with your development workflow:

-- Infrastructure: pnpm run:infrastarts all services with correct configuration
+pnpm infrastarts all services with correct configuration - Development:

-- Development: pnpm devuses the generated environment files automatically
+pnpm devuses the generated environment files automatically - Testing:

 Next Steps